sdiehl/stephendiehl.com/posts/haskell_web.md

 prerequisite for using Haskell effectively.

-Part of this confusion stems from the prevalent meme that managing side-effects is complex in Haskell is a extremely complicated.
+Part of this confusion stems from the prevalent meme that managing side-effects in Haskell is a extremely complicated.
 One large difference between Haskell and other languages is that *effects in Haskell are explicit and unambigious.* There is a clear demarcation between logic which can have effects and logic which cannot.
 The *pure by default* philosophy is central to Haskell and for good reasons, nevertheless managing effectful operations in Haskell is really not difficult.

 So, for example the following simple code writes to a file.